Emulating complex dynamical simulators with random Fourier features: Introduction

 The rest of the paper is organised as follows.
 First, we give a brief overview of dynamical systems.
-Then, in Section \ref{sec:GPR} we introduce GP emulators.
-Section \ref{sec:kernel_approx} reviews RFF and its application to kernel approximation and GPs.
-Section \ref{sec:Emul_Dynam_Sys} describes our proposed method for emulating dynamical models.
-Numerical results are provided in Section \ref{sec:Num_Res} where we apply our method to emulate several dynamical systems.
-Finally, Section \ref{sec:conclusion} presents our conclusions. \paragraph*{Dynamical system} A dynamical system represents the evolution of a phenomenon over time according to a fixed mathematical rule.
+Then, in \Cref{sec:GPR} we introduce GP emulators. \Cref{sec:kernel_approx} reviews RFF and its application to kernel approximation and GPs.
+Section \Cref{sec:Emul_Dynam_Sys} describes our proposed method for emulating dynamical models.
+Numerical results are provided in \Cref{sec:Num_Res} where we apply our method to emulate several dynamical systems.
+Finally, \Cref{sec:conclusion} presents our conclusions. \paragraph*{Dynamical system} A dynamical system represents the evolution of a phenomenon over time according to a fixed mathematical rule.
 Here we focus on continuous time systems represented by a set of ordinary differential equations, hence solutions of these equations are given by the vector of \emph{state variables}, $\bx(t) = (x_1(t), \ldots, x_d(t))^\top$ which determines the state of the system at time $t \in \mathbb{R}$.
 The space that consists of all possible values of the state variables is called the \emph{state (phase) space} denoted by $\mathcal{X} \subset \mathbb{R}^d$.
-The ordinary differential equations define a \emph{vector field}, $v$, in $\mathbb{R}^d$, that is tangent to the solution \cite{strogatz2007}, i.e.
+The ordinary differential equations define a \emph{vector field}, $\mathbf v$, in $\mathbb{R}^d$, that is tangent to the solution \cite{strogatz2007}, i.e.

-We assume that the system is autonomous meaning that the associated vector field does not dependent on time explicitly.
+We assume that the system is autonomous, meaning that the associated vector field does not depend on time explicitly.

 Let $\bx_0$ be an initial condition, which represents the state of the system at an initial time $t_0$, and $\Delta t$ a time step.
-The \emph{flow map} ($F$) is a function that maps $\bx_0$ to the state at the next time step $t_1 = t_0 + \Delta t$ \cite{cvitanovic2016}:
+The \emph{flow map} ($\mathbf F$) is a function that maps $\bx_0$ to the state at the next time step $t_1 = t_0 + \Delta t$ \cite{cvitanovic2016}:

 The flow map can be interpreted as mapping the initial condition to the end point of a short trajectory traced out in the state space from $\bx_0$ to $\bx(t_1)$.
 In this work, we assume that the time step $\Delta t$ is fixed, and hence the flow map is a function of $\bx_0$ only.
+It is important to note that in the proposed method, the GP emulator is built over the initial time step $\Delta t = t_1 - t_0$.
+Then, the GP samples are employed in an iterative manner to perform one-step ahead predictions, and predict the whole time series, see \Cref{sec:Emul_Dynam_Sys} for further details.